Animation

 For pre-rendered animation, we want to base our animation on the current frame, regardless of the time elapsed.
 We don’t care how long the frames take to render because we know we will play them back at the correct rate.

 The example below swings the pendulum once per 30 frames using frameCount as the time base.
 It is rendering faster than the intended playback rate.
 If you slow the frame rate down with the slider, the rendering slows down.
-But when you export the frames and playe them back at 30fps the pendulum will swing at a steady one swing per second.
+But when you export the frames and play them back at 30fps the pendulum will swing at a steady one swing per second.

 Timing Tips